JCFavaro/propertyManagementApp/README.md

 - This application has been developed using Sails.JS v1.x framework and using their ORM to take advantage of the local database.

-- Applying also a MVC architecture, a clean UI, CRUD functionality, authentication, a local database and solving a business problem.
+- Applying a MVC architecture, a clean UI, CRUD functionality, authentication, a local database and solving a business problem.

 - Also, this app use a policy to prevent that any who isn't loaded do changes.

+- Bootstrap v4.5 framework was used for the frontend.

 Executing Sails.JS thanks to NodeJS.

-Bootstrap v4.5 framework was used for the frontend.

 ## Deploy 📦